LlmKira/fast-langdetect/README.md

 ### Cache Directory Behavior

 - Default cache: if `cache_dir` is not set, models are stored under a system temp-based directory specified by `FTLANG_CACHE` or an internal default.
 This directory is created automatically when needed.
-- User-provided cache_dir: if you set `LangDetectConfig(cache_dir=...)` to a path that does not exist, the library raises `DetectError` instead of silently creating or using another location.
+- User-provided cache_dir: if you set `LangDetectConfig(cache_dir=...)` to a path that does not exist, the library raises `FileNotFoundError` instead of silently creating or using another location.
 Create the directory yourself if that’s intended.

 ### Advanced Options (Optional)